FAQ

 Everything you need to know about ObraXRAY

-The ObraCheck report (€19.99) includes over 20 automated checks: insolvencies, PER, executions and court proceedings on CITIUS, civil proceedings as defendant across 197 Portuguese courts, edital citations (ghost companies), IMPIC license verification, ACT labor sanctions, personal analysis of directors and shareholders against court records, phoenix company detection, tax (AT) and Social Security debts, annual accounts filing status, risk score from 0 to 100, concrete recommendations, automatic email alerts, and a professional PDF.
-The difference between checking manually and using ObraXRAY is that we cross-reference 9 official databases automatically and identify patterns not visible when consulting each source separately, like directors with insolvency histories at other companies or companies that courts cannot locate.
-No service in Portugal does this.
-If you prefer to verify manually, we published a free step-by-step guide.
+The ObraCheck report (€19.99) includes over 20 verifications: insolvencies, PER, executions and court proceedings on CITIUS with real CIRE phase classification, civil proceedings as defendant across 197 Portuguese courts, edital citations (ghost companies), IMPIC license verification, ACT labor sanctions, director analysis via the director-to-company inverted index we built from scratch, phoenix pattern detection, tax (AT) and Social Security debts, annual accounts history, risk score from 0 to 100, concrete recommendations, email alerts for 90 days (plus SMS for critical alerts if you confirm your phone in Settings), and a professional PDF.
+The difference from checking manually isn't just time - it's what is simply impossible to do manually: the director-to-company link exists in no public source, the real CIRE phase requires reading and interpreting each proceeding, and the civil court history before October 2025 no longer exists on the portal.
+If you prefer to verify what is possible to verify manually, we published a free step-by-step guide.

 On the free search, ObraXRAY shows one of three visual indicators based on the full analysis of the contractor: